Bougakov/Micromake-D1-3D-printer/Piezo z-probe.md

       ( ave1.mean() >= threshold ) ||
       ( ave2.mean() >= threshold ) ||
       ( ave3.mean() >= threshold ) ||
-//    (useNozzlePiezo != 0 && ( ave4.mean() >= threshold*20 )) // Nozzle pin is extra sensitive...
+      (useNozzlePiezo != 0 && ( ave4.mean() >= threshold * 20 )) || // Nozzle pin is extra sensitive...
       ( ave.mean() >= threshold )
     ) {
     if (DEBUG == 1){
       Serial.println(displayMax + 5); // for debugging.
 Once sensor value is over threshold over given time, output gets triggered and this fact is displayed on chart with separate line.
+We slightly change the scale of the chart to make it more visible in debugging
     }
     digitalWrite(ledPin, HIGH);
     digitalWrite(relayPin, HIGH);
-    delayMicroseconds(50000); // waits 0.05 sec to make printer notice
+    delayMicroseconds(50000); // once we've triggered output, we stay on for 0.05 sec to make printer really recognize it.
   } else {
     if (DEBUG == 1){
       Serial.println("0");